Article Contents

 Meeting new people

-People who have high levels of anxiety in social situations may find it difficult to make new connections, friends or start new relationships.
 There are various strategies you can use to expand your social circle and feel more connected to others.
-Please see our page How to make friends when you have social anxiety
+Please see our page How to make friends when you have social anxiety.

 Coping with rejection

-People who are shy or socially anxious are often very sensitive to rejection.
-Learning about rejection, and understanding that there are many reasons you may be rejected, many of which are nothing to do with you will help you to deal with it.
-Learning to cope with rejection will in turn lead to you being more comfortable taking social risks and doing the things you want to do.
-Please our page on fear of rejection.
+People who are shy or socially anxious are often very sensitive to feelings of rejection.
+Learning about rejection and the fact that any rejection may include factors which are nothing to do with you, may help you feel more comfortable taking social risks and doing the things you want to do.
+Please see our page on fear of rejection.

 Coping with setbacks